benchristel/process-to-processes/src/programming/good-code/index.md

 - [Correct](correctness.html): The code does what its programmers intended.
   - includes functional correctness, maybe performance?
-- [Trustworthy](trust): The code's correctness and performance characteristics are easy to verify.
-If we don't trust our code, we'll take longer to release it, which has an opportunity cost.
+- [Verifiable](verifiability): The code's correctness and performance characteristics are easy to verify.
+If we can't verify our code's correctness, we'll lack confidence and take longer to release it, which has an opportunity cost.
     - [Clear](trust/clarity.html): It is obvious from reading the code that it does what it's supposed to do.
     - [Abstract](trust/abstraction.html): Once we understand what a named piece of code does, we can compress our mental representation of it into a form that is easy to recall and manipulate.
 We don't have to think about the internals of the code every time we use it.
     <!-- - [Simple](simplicity.html): Every conditional, loop, and mutable variable is demonstrably necessary. -->